mini-kep/intro/README.md

 ==========

 [This repo](https://github.com/mini-kep/user-charts) has notebooks and charts using the dataset.
-Feel free to contibute your economic analysis task or idea for it [by gitter](https://gitter.im/mini-kep/Lobby).
+Feel free to contibute your economic analysis idea [by gitter](https://gitter.im/mini-kep/Lobby).

 Project map
 ===========